rukenya321/alx-low_level_programming/README.md

-#This is a readme file for the repo alx low level programming and all project directories in it
+#This is a readme file for the whole alx low level programming projects